Energizer (NYSE:ENR) Releases FY 2022 Earnings Guidance

 Energizer Stock Performance

-In related news, Director Bill G. Armstrong sold 5,000 shares of the firm’s stock in a transaction on Friday, August 12th.
-The stock was sold at an average price of $32.14, for a total transaction of $160,700.00.
-Following the sale, the director now owns 24,065 shares of the company’s stock, valued at approximately $773,449.10.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-In related news, CEO Mark Stephen Lavigne acquired 3,000 shares of the stock in a transaction dated Friday, August 26th.
-The stock was bought at an average price of $30.49 per share, with a total value of $91,470.00.
-Following the completion of the transaction, the chief executive officer now directly owns 150,323 shares of the company’s stock, valued at $4,583,348.27.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, Director Bill G. Armstrong sold 5,000 shares of the firm’s stock in a transaction on Friday, August 12th.
-The stock was sold at an average price of $32.14, for a total transaction of $160,700.00.
-Following the sale, the director now owns 24,065 shares in the company, valued at $773,449.10.
+In other Energizer news, CEO Mark Stephen Lavigne acquired 3,000 shares of the stock in a transaction on Friday, August 26th.
+The shares were bought at an average cost of $30.49 per share, with a total value of $91,470.00.
+Following the transaction, the chief executive officer now owns 150,323 shares of the company’s stock, valued at approximately $4,583,348.27.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+In other news, CEO Mark Stephen Lavigne bought 3,000 shares of the stock in a transaction dated Friday, August 26th.
+The shares were acquired at an average price of $30.49 per share, with a total value of $91,470.00.
+Following the completion of the acquisition, the chief executive officer now directly owns 150,323 shares in the company, valued at $4,583,348.27.
+The acquisition was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, Director Bill G. Armstrong sold 5,000 shares of Energizer stock in a transaction dated Friday, August 12th.
+The shares were sold at an average price of $32.14, for a total transaction of $160,700.00.
+Following the completion of the sale, the director now directly owns 24,065 shares in the company, valued at approximately $773,449.10.
 The disclosure for this sale can be found here.
-Insiders own 0.71% of the company’s stock.
+0.71% of the stock is currently owned by insiders.

-A number of hedge funds and other institutional investors have recently bought and sold shares of the company.
-Eaton Vance Management increased its stake in Energizer by 1.5% in the 1st quarter.
-Eaton Vance Management now owns 29,954 shares of the company’s stock valued at $921,000 after buying an additional 451 shares during the last quarter.
-HighTower Advisors LLC grew its stake in Energizer by 11.6% in the first quarter.
-HighTower Advisors LLC now owns 6,901 shares of the company’s stock valued at $211,000 after purchasing an additional 716 shares in the last quarter.
-Ancora Advisors LLC acquired a new stake in shares of Energizer in the 1st quarter valued at approximately $37,000.
-Ameritas Investment Partners Inc. grew its stake in shares of Energizer by 3.9% in the first quarter.
-Ameritas Investment Partners Inc. now owns 22,848 shares of the company’s stock valued at $703,000 after buying an additional 848 shares in the last quarter.
-Finally, Guggenheim Capital LLC increased its holdings in Energizer by 0.5% during the first quarter.
-Guggenheim Capital LLC now owns 180,682 shares of the company’s stock worth $5,558,000 after buying an additional 863 shares during the last quarter.
-Institutional investors and hedge funds own 84.65% of the company’s stock.
+Several hedge funds and other institutional investors have recently made changes to their positions in ENR.
+Vanguard Group Inc. lifted its stake in shares of Energizer by 6.4% in the first quarter.
+Vanguard Group Inc. now owns 7,147,097 shares of the company’s stock valued at $219,845,000 after purchasing an additional 430,866 shares during the period.
+State Street Corp lifted its stake in shares of Energizer by 7.2% in the first quarter.
+State Street Corp now owns 2,172,990 shares of the company’s stock valued at $66,841,000 after purchasing an additional 145,420 shares during the period.
+Bank of New York Mellon Corp lifted its stake in shares of Energizer by 6.2% in the first quarter.
+Bank of New York Mellon Corp now owns 1,011,203 shares of the company’s stock valued at $31,104,000 after purchasing an additional 59,124 shares during the period.
+Dimensional Fund Advisors LP lifted its stake in shares of Energizer by 22.1% in the first quarter.
+Dimensional Fund Advisors LP now owns 844,605 shares of the company’s stock valued at $25,980,000 after purchasing an additional 152,862 shares during the period.
+Finally, Charles Schwab Investment Management Inc. lifted its stake in shares of Energizer by 9.8% in the first quarter.
+Charles Schwab Investment Management Inc. now owns 657,659 shares of the company’s stock valued at $20,230,000 after purchasing an additional 58,444 shares during the period.
+Hedge funds and other institutional investors own 84.65% of the company’s stock.

 Energizer Holdings, Inc, together with its subsidiaries, manufactures, markets, and distributes household batteries, specialty batteries, and lighting products worldwide.
 It offers lithium, alkaline, carbon zinc, nickel metal hydride, zinc air, and silver oxide batteries under the Energizer and Eveready brands, as well as primary, rechargeable, specialty, and hearing aid batteries.